 Rev. George McMahon, S.J.
 Scholarship: Recipients are among the most talented students admitted to Fordham.
 McMahon Scholars are generally ranked at or near the top of their high school class and demonstrate excellent academic achievement in high school, strong test scores, extracurricular involvement, personal characteristics such as leadership and an orientation to service as well as financial need.
 Award amounts will vary depending on the student’s need.

 Other Scholarships: We also offer a range of additional scholarships that are based on merit and/or need.
 Scholarship awards and amounts vary based on specified criteria.

 The Maguire Scholars Higher Education Program

 Fordham University participates in the Maguire Scholars Program.
 The scholarship is available to incoming freshmen who are graduates of specific Pennsylvania high schools.
 Fordham will select recipients based on the student's financial need, academic merit and participation in school and/or community-based extracurricular activities.
-To be considered for the Maguire Scholars Program, please review the high school list to confirm your school is eligible and complete the Maguire Scholars Higher Education Program Application.
-In addition, each applicant must complete the Free Application for Federal Student Aid (FAFSA) by February 10, 2019.
+To be considered for the Maguire Scholars Program, please review the high school list to confirm your school is eligible.
+In addition, each applicant must complete the Free Application for Federal Student Aid (FAFSA) by November 15, 2019 for Early Action/Early Decision applicants or by February 10, 2020 for Priority Performance and Regular Decision applicants.
 Please make sure Fordham University's school code (002722) is listed on your FAFSA.